renatolinsdigital/javascript-quickstart/README.md

 2. **Fulfilled**: The operation completed successfully, and the promise has a resulting value.
 3. **Rejected**: The operation failed, and the promise has a reason for the failure.

-When creating a promise, you typically use the `Promise` constructor, which takes a function called the "executor."
-This function is executed immediately and takes two arguments: `resolve` and `reject`.
-You call `resolve` to indicate a successful operation and `reject` to indicate failure.
-In the following example, the function `fetchData()` simulates an asynchronous operation (like fetching data from a server) using a `setTimeout` function.
-Depending on a random condition, it either resolves with some data or rejects with an error message.
+To create a promise, we use the Promise constructor, which requires a special function called the "executor".
+This function runs immediately and provides two parameters that we can use:

+- `resolve`: used when the task is successful.
+- `reject`: used when the task fails.

+For example, the `fetchData()` ahead is a function that pretends to fetch data (like from a server).
+It uses `setTimeout` to act like it's waiting.
+Depending on a random condition, it either completes successfully (calling `resolve`) or fails (calling `reject`).

 ```javascript
 function fetchData() {